lshprung/dash-docset-builder/README.md

 # Dash Docset Builder

-This is a repository providing sources building various [Dash](https://kapeli.com/dash) docsets using a Makefile.
-Supported docsets can be found as a submodule under `./src/configs`.
-Simply pass the name of the docset as a target for the Makefile (e.g., `make GNU_Make`).
+This is a repository providing common sources for building various [Dash](https://kapeli.com/dash) docsets, as required by the python modules listed below.

-### Documentation

 <!-- TODO:
   BUILD_FROM_SOURCE - compile the documentation from upstream, rather than downloading from a prebuild source (this is the default behavior for many docset generation scripts)
--->

 ```
 Usage: make DOCSET_NAME [BUILD_DIR=...]
 [NO_CSS=yes] [LOCALE=...]
 [VERSION=...]